qhariN/Cromo/README.md

 ### Middlewares

-There are three ways to add middlewares:
+There are three ways to add middlewares in Cromo:

 1. Using `setMiddleware`: Simply call `setMiddleware` to add an array of middlewares to the server.